YvosOnTheHub/LabNetApp/README.md

 These files are attended to be used with the NetApp LabOnDemand "Docker & Kubernetes".

-## A. Docker
+## A. Kubernetes v2 (with CSI)

-the "Docker" directory contains several configuration files to create different plugins on the lab
+The "Kubernetes" directory contains lots of configuration files to create backends / storage classes / PVC / PODs The section has been tested with the Lab-on-Demand Using "Trident with Kubernetes and ONTAP v3.1" which comes with Trident 19.07 already installed on Kubernetes 1.15.3.

+Most labs will be done by connecting with Putty to the RHEL3 host (root/Netapp1!).
+I assume each scenario will be run in its own directory.

 Scenarios
 ---------
-1. Create & Update Trident plugins
+1. Upgrade Trident
-2. Play around with clones & Apache
+2. Install Prometheus & incorporate Trident's metrics
+3. Configure your first backends & storage classes

 ## B. Kubernetes v1 (pre-CSI)